aboovv1976/fpsync-k8s-rclone/README.md

-# Data Transfer between file systems and Object Storage
+# Data Transfer between file systems and Object Storage using OKE

+This project demonstrate how multiple Kubernetes pods can be used to scale out data transfer between file systems and object storage.

+To scale out data transfers, especially to storage systems that are relative high latency but are high throughput, requires parallelization of data transfers.
+One method would be to partition the directory structure in to multiple chunks and run the data transfer in parallel, either on the same compute node or across multiple nodes.
+The pods run on multiple nodes to take advantage of network throughput and compute power each node has.

+# Tools

+ ## fpart - File system partitioner

+[fpart](http://www.fpart.org/#fpsync) is a tool that can be used to partition the directory structure.
+It can call tools such rsync, tar and rclone with a file system partition to run in parallel, and independent of each other.

+## fpsync - Running transfer tools in parallel

+[fpsync](http://www.fpart.org/fpsync/) is a wrapper script that wraps fpart to runs the transfer tools (rsync, rclone) in parallel.
+The fpsync tools run from the fpsync operator host.

- ## Data transfer to Object Storage
+ ## rclone - Data transfer to Object Storage

  Use [rclone](https://rclone.org/) tool to send files from Lustre to object storage.
 It is a versatile tool used to migrate data across storage systems of various types.
 It supports multiple threads and multiple streams concurrently.
 It has POSIX file system interface and supports various back-end storage types including file systems and object storage.
 Rclone has support for native OCI Object Storage APIs.
-It can also be used as standalone from a Compute instance to sync a directory with object storage and vice versa.
-However, one instance may not meet the required performance levels.
-Multiple worker instances are helpful to achieve higher throughput.

- ## Data Transfer to another POSIX complaint file system
+ ## rsync - Data Transfer to another POSIX complaint file system

  [rsync](https://rsync.samba.org/documentation.html) is a popular tool used to migrate and also to keep the file systems in sync.

 # Tool installation

+The rclone or rsync tool is run from the Kubernetes pods and all the required tools are installed on the container image.
+However, Since fpsync operator host copies the rclone configuration to the pods, rclone should be installed and configured on the fpsync operator host.

 ## rclone